MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 ### Projects on the API

 A *project* on the DeployR API represents an R session.

 Most R users are accustomed to working with R interactively in an R console window.
-In this environment users can input commands to manipulate, analyze, visualize and interpret object and file data in the R session.
+In this environment, users can input commands to manipulate, analyze, visualize and interpret object and file data in the R session.
 The set of objects in the R session are collectively known as the *workspace*.
 The set of files in the R session are collectively known as the *working directory*.
 The R session environment also supports libraries, which allows the functionality found in R packages to be loaded by the user on-demand.

 The DeployR environment supports these same set of functionalities by introducing the concept of *projects* on the API.
 As with working in an R console window, all operations on project APIs are synchronous, where requests are processed serially and blocked until completion.
+The project management APIs facilitate basic lifecycle management for projects.

 DeployR supports a number of different types of projects, each of which is designed to support distinct workflows within client applications.

 The following sections discuss the different types of projects available:

 #### Anonymous Projects

 An *anonymous project* is a project created by an *anonymous user*.
 There are two types of *anonymous* project:

-1. Stateless Project
++ Stateless Projects

-2. HTTP Blackbox Project
++ HTTP Blackbox Projects

 *Stateless and HTTP Blackbox* projects can be created using the following API calls:

-1.  [/r/repository/script/execute](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptexecute) | Executes a repository-managed script on an anonymous project
++ [/r/repository/script/execute](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptexecute) | Executes a repository-managed script on an anonymous project
-2.  [/r/repository/script/render](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptrender) | Executes a repository-managed script on an anonymous project and renders outputs to HTML
++ [/r/repository/script/render](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptrender) | Executes a repository-managed script on an anonymous project and renders outputs to HTML

 >*Anonymous* users are not permitted to work directly with the [Project APIs](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#overviewprojects), those APIs are only available to *authenticated* users.